ataboo/FlangeAssist/README.md

 Boilermaker Toolbox
 ===================
-Boilermaker Toolbox is a FREE reference tool designed to help Boilermakers in Alberta.
+Boilermaker Toolbox is a FREE reference tool designed to help Boilermakers in Canada.
 This tool is still early in development so more features will be added in the future.

 Tell your jealous friends with IPhones about the JavaScript (cross-device) rewrite at http://atasoft.altervista.org